fjahr/cisa-research/half-agg.md

 In current bitcoin node implementations, transactions are typically removed from the mempool once a block has been found that includedd this particular transaction.
 This is ok because if this particular block is reorged out of the best chain and the new chain doesn't contain any transactions from the first block, these transactions can be recovered from the block and be put back into the mempool.

 This property is lost with block-wide half-agg.
 When the transactions are removed from the mempool and only a block with one aggregate signature remains, none of the included transactions can be recovered from this block.
 What follows is that a different solution needs to be found for this issue, namely a reorg-pool that keeps transactions for as long as the block is still considered in danger to be re-orged.
 Otherwise the original broadcaster of the transactions would need to watch and rebroadcast in such a scenario.
-Potentially this could also be outsourced to a watchtower serverice.
+In theory this could also be outsourced to a watchtower serverice.

 This issue is also [described in a little more detail here](https://github.com/BlockstreamResearch/cross-input-aggregation/blob/master/README.md#half-aggregation-and-reorgs).